≡ Menu

 • Uncoordinated movements.

-There are a lot of variations of symptoms, but since the back impacts most movement, any kind of change in the way your dog walks, rises, or moves could be due to this problem.
+There are a lot of variations of symptoms, but since the back impacts most movement, any change in the way your dog walks, rises, or moves could be due to this problem.

 How does your dog get spondylitis?